x1vaan/x1vaan/README.md

 # Hello, this is my profile👋

-### My name is Sergio Ivan Garcia, i'm a Full Stack Developer who wants to improve and learn more of the Back-end development.
+### My name is Sergio Ivan Garcia, i'm a Full Stack Developer specializing on Back-end development.
+> About me
 - I started programming in May 2022 studying in a bootcamp.
-- Currently looking for a job where i can keep gaining experience and grow professionally and personally.
+- Currently looking for a job where i can keep gaining experience, grow professionally and personally.
 Learning new things everyday.

 ## Portfolio